turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 The basic PostgreSQL instance is good enough for development and to get your application running, but it is not very high performance *and* it only allows 10,000 total rows of data.

 At the other end of the scale, you can spend $6,000/month on an instance with 68gb of dedicated RAM and support for a terrabyte of data.
-You can [see all the options in between here](https://addons.heroku.com/heroku-postgresql).
+You can [see all the options here](https://addons.heroku.com/heroku-postgresql).

 ### Replacement vs Migration